mgblackwater/stevekinney.net/content/courses/testing/expect-examples/expect-add-equality-testers.md

 ## When would you use it?

-Imagine you're writing tests for some complex object like...
-I don’t know... guitars in your music library application!
+Imagine you're writing tests for some complex object like… I don’t know… guitars in your music library application!
 Let’s say two guitars have the same "shape" but different serial numbers—technically they’re the same guitar model, we don’t care about the serials for our tests.
 Normally, Vitest’s `expect` would fail since the objects are technically not 100% equal.
 This is where you can tell `expect` to treat them equally based on specific properties.

 Another scenario is when you just need to compare something that's **really** specific—like, I don’t know how often this happens in your life—but say you’ve got some deep recursive structure or maybe a class that doesn't play nicely with JavaScript’s default comparisons.